 This is HUGE for us because Maddie (the German Shepherd) likes to occasionally catch us off-guard by dumping out the trash and dragging it all over the house while we are gone.
 It didn’t happen very often, but not only was it a big mess, we were concerned she was going to make herself sick.

-I even tackled the area around the kitchen sink!
+And even the area around the kitchen sink!

-If you need MORE cabinet space, check out these tips for using an inexpensive shoe cabinet as kitchen storage.
-Wondering how to store all those grocery store bags or disposable party ware?
-Check out the pantry cabinet post!
+And if you need MORE cabinet space, check out these tips for using an inexpensive shoe cabinet as kitchen storage.

 Did I miss anything you struggle to keep organized in the kitchen?

 She does this by sharing easy home organization tips, home decor tutorials, and creative ideas to help readers think outside the box, no matter their budget.

 Her work has been featured in print in Better Homes & Gardens and Room to Create Magazine, and online by HGTV, House Beautiful, Buzzfeed, & more.

 In 2018 & 2019, Melissa was named as a Style Maker by Better Homes & Gardens.
 In 2019, Polished Habitat was shortlisted for the Amara Blog Awards Best Interior Styling Blog - International.

 - Mediterranean Hummus Recipe (Without Tahini!) - 10/18/2019